shahdelrefai/Devops/Docker/Docker.md

 - It assumes TCP by default.
 - Doesn't actually publish the port.
 It functions as a type of documentation between the person who builds the image and the person who runs the container.
 (To open the ports use `-p` when running)

-==A container is only alive as long as the process inside is alive== *What defines the process that executes within a process container?* `CMD` or `ENTRYPOINT`
+> A container is only alive as long as the process inside is alive *What defines the process that executes within a process container?* `CMD` or `ENTRYPOINT`
 ### 10. CMD and ENTRYPOINT
 **CMD**